Call4Cloud | MMP-C | Autopilot | Device Preparation

 1. Introduction

-After digging into the Autopilot profile issue that was caused by the Autopilot Marker, I decided to also dig a bit into the Hash Mismatch Remediation CSP.
-I will try to explain what happens behind the curtains and why the new Hardware Mismatch remediation relies on the Autopilot Marker I mentioned in the blog I mentioned above.
+After investigating the Autopilot profile issue caused by the Autopilot Marker, I decided to investigate the Hash Mismatch Remediation CSP.
+I will try to explain what happens behind the scenes and why the new Hardware Mismatch remediation relies on the Autopilot Marker mentioned in the blog I mentioned above.

 Before showing you what happens, it could be smart to first know what I am talking about, so let me explain a bit.
 With the July 26 preview release, Microsoft added the HardwareMisMatchRemedation option